Shou Pu Erh

 Cultivation & Processing

-This region is also home to the most expensive variety of Pu Erh, the renowned Lao Ban Zhang.
+The area is also home to the most expensive Pu Erh tea currently on the market, Lao Banzhang.

 Storage

-The tea was quickly fermented under carefully monitored conditions over a period of 45-60 days and then pressed into form.
-This tea was produced in 2017/2018 and stored in Guang Zhou, China.
-Since 2018, the tea has continued to be ripened under special conditions at Sunday Natural in Berlin.
+The tea was fermented under carefully monitored, accelerated conditions over a period of 45-60 days, before being pressed into shape.
+Since its year of production in 2017 until 2018, it was matured and stored in Guangzhou, China.
+Since 2018 the tea has continued to age under controlled conditions in the Yoshi en Pu Erh storage facility.

 100% pure